Increasing public housing

 The Plan shows the importance of our government, Crown and sector partnerships in achieving our goal.

 We’re developing a strategic partnering model to guide how we'll partner with other agencies and providers to meet public and transitional housing demand.

-We're also working with the housing sector and social service providers to increase the number of transitional housing places that are available.
+We're working with the housing sector and social service providers to increase the number of transitional housing places that are available.
 These places are for people in urgent need of a place to stay.